-The eight-months-long Fellowship will provide journalists up to $20,000 to pursue their reporting project.
-The funds can be used to pay for records requests, travel expenses, data analysis, and stipends.
-In addition, the Fellows will have access to mentors and relevant training with a group of peers that will help strengthen their reporting projects.
+The 10-months-long Fellowship starts in September, and it provides each journalist up to $20,000 to pursue projects.
+Funds can be used to pay for records requests, travel expenses, data analysis, and stipends, among other costs.
+In addition, the Fellows will have access to mentors from different fields and relevant training with a group of peers that will help strengthen their reporting projects.

 While we welcome projects on a broad range of issues related to the impact of AI in society, this year we are also placing special emphasis on certain topics.
 We are seeking to support at least one project that examines the intersection of AI and conflict, war, and peace.
 In partnership with Digital Witness Lab at Princeton University, we are also recruiting one project that focuses on the role the messaging platform WhatsApp plays in influencing public discourse in a particular community.